-Emilie Ritter Saunders, Communications Director
+Emilie Ritter Saunders, Director of Communications & Public Affairs

-Native News, and NPR.
-Emilie is a Montanan and graduate of the University of
+Emilie spent a decade as a public radio journalist in Montana and Idaho.
+Her work has been heard on the BBC, CBC, Reuters, National Native News, and NPR.
+Emilie is a Montanan and graduate of the University of Montana School of Journalism.

 Jennifer Olson, Administrator, Community Development Division

-Bruce Brensdal, Administrator, Housing Division | Montana Board of Housing
+Bruce Brensdal, Administrator, Montana Housing

 Bruce Brensdal was born and raised in Plentywood Montana.
 He graduated with a Bachelor of Science in Business Administration in Accounting from Eastern Montana College in Billings and is a Certified Public Accountant (CPA).
-He has been the Administrator of the Housing Division at the Montana Department of Commerce since 2000.
+He has been the Administrator of Montana Housing at the Montana Department of Commerce since 2000.
 This includes the Section 8 programs as well as the Montana Board of Housing.
 He was previously the Multi-Family Program Manager with the Montana Board of Housing from 1995 through 2000.
 During this time, Bruce managed the Low-Income Housing Tax Credit programs, the Multi-Family Bond Programs and the Reverse Annuity Mortgage (RAM) Program.
 He previously worked for the Montana Department of Revenue as an auditor for five and a half years.

 Jenny Pelej, Administrator, Office of Tourism and Business Development